|

 2C2H6(g) + 7O2(g)

-==> 4CO2(g) + 6H2O(l)
+===> 4CO2(g) + 6H2O(l)

-and for pentane the symbol equations is ...
+and for pentane the equations are ...

 C5H12(l) +